 IMPLIED CONSENT TO TESTING – SECTION 56-5-2946

 By driving in South Carolina, you consent to chemical tests if arrested for DUI.
 If you refuse, your driver’s license (or driving privilege) is automatically suspended for 6 months.
 And if your BAC reading is 0.15 or greater, your license is also suspended.
 Once charged, you have 30 days to request a DMV hearing and challenge this suspension.
 In addition, you can request a Temporary Alcohol License (TAL) while waiting for your DMV hearing date.
-But if you do not file timely, your 6 month suspension will begin.
+But if you do not file in a timely, your 6-month suspension will begin.
 This is the civil license suspension for DUI.
 Furthermore, there can be a second DMV suspension if convicted of the criminal charge.
 Don’t worry.
 While this is scary, we are here to help guide you through this process.

 *To read the actual DUI statutes yourself, click here.

 *Membership in professional legal organizations shows our commitment to DUI criminal defense.